 For more information about Speck monitors or SUMMA canister testing, call our office at 724.260.5504.

 In addition to monitoring air quality near your home, there are many other ways to protect yourself from the potentially harmful effects of air pollution:

-- Contact EHP for help: Our Family Nurse Practitioner serves the needs of both adults and children whose health may be affected by UOGD (“fracking”).
+- Contact EHP for help: Our Public Health Nurse serves the needs of both adults and children whose health may be affected by UOGD (“fracking”).
 She is available by appointment for both home and office visits and makes referrals to appropriate health specialists on an as needed basis.
 Please visit our Health Issues page for more information.

 - Remove avoidable indoor air pollutants

 - Keep your home as free of dust as possible since harmful gases and particles can adhere to dust particles.